 SUNDAY (10:30 AM-12:30 PM):

 Yin Cheng Gong Fa (YCGF): Wu Style Taiji Quan, Qigong, and Weaponry.
-Our classes feature the Wu style taiji quan and other exercises and some of the weaponry, that has been passed down from GM Wang Peisheng via Master Zhang Yun.
+Our classes feature the Wu style taiji quan and other exercises and some of the weaponry.
 Beginners are welcome to all of our taiji classes, but you should make an appointment with us for your first class that will need to run from 8:30-9:30am, before the main Sunday classes.
 After this introduction, and a joint evaluation, you may want to continue each week with the early lessons (8:30-9:30am), and/or be able to join in at least for the first hour of the regular morning classes (9:30-10:30am) in subsequent weeks.

-Wu Style Taiji Quan Basics & Grasp Bird's Tail (9:30-10:30am): The first hour of the regular class will be devoted to the study of taiji basics (including some qigong) and to the opening sequences of the Wu Style Taiji form (Grasp Bird's Tail) for health, energetics, two-person practices, and martial applications.
-Regular members (and any beginners in attendence) use this time interval for detailed practice of Grasp Bird's Tail, and some other selected taiji and qigong solo forms.
-These forms are suitable for beginners for training post standing and dynamic transitions that augment health, body structure, and alignment for eventual training of the entire Wu style form set and two person drills.
-These practices are especially important for beginning students wanting progress and to participate in the class where the 37-posture form is learned and detailed.
+Wu Style Taiji Quan Basics & Grasp Bird's Tail (9:30-10:30am): The first hour of the regular class is devoted to the study of taiji basics, including some qigong.
+We also detail the opening sequences of Wu Style Taiji form (Grasp Bird's Tail) for health, energetics, two-person practices, and martial applications.
+These studies are suitable for beginners for training both the post standing and the dynamic transitions of the opening sequences.
+They are taught to augment health, body structure, and alignment for 2-person training, and eventual study of the entire Wu style form set.
+These practices are especially important for beginning students wanting to make progress and participate in the class where the 37-posture form is taught.

 Wu Style Taiji Quan Solo Form, Two-Person Practices, and Weaponry (10:30am-12:30pm).
 The subsequent 2-hours of Sunday class are mainly for those students who can (or who want to) practice the entire Wu style 37-posture taiji form.
 This class features the full 37-posture form with controlled martial applications practice, along with the practice of Wu style push-hands sets, various aspects of body testing for postural framing in applications, and selected standing and dynamic qigong exercises.
 Weather permitting, we often train outdoors to include study of taiji sword (jian) and saber (dao).